 - Dispose of or donate anything you didn’t sell or give away.
-Remember, many organizations will provide you with a receipt, and your donations utilized at tax time.
+Remember, many organizations will provide you with a receipt, and your donations will be utilized at tax time.

-- Check your vehicles for the need for services like Oil Change, Tires, Belts, and Hoses, etc.
+- Check your vehicles for the need for services like Oil Changes, Tires, Belts, Hoses, etc.

 - Cancel your newspaper subscription and delivery.

 - Return any borrowed items.
 Retrieve any items you have loaned out.